kitnato/reia/README.md

 > For example, a category scoring 5.4 translates to a rating of C-, while a score of 8.6 is a B+.

 The project's overall rating is the linear arithmetic mean of all the category's ratings.
-Also see **Further development**.
+Also see [Further development](#further-development).

 ### Chart